engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 All engineers testify to the required effort to produce high-quality written documentation.
 Any written work requires multiple rewrites to iron out ambiguities and comprehensive guides with logical steps.
 Any documentation is ultimately limited by the writing abilities of the author combined with the resources allocated to work on it.

 Modern tools enable us to render decent text from dictations.
+Modern tooling augment platform documentation with concise examples of client calls in various programming languages and the ability to call API endpoints in a sandbox environment without any setup.

 ### Images